What is a Phlebotomist Required to Do?

 The good news is that you can work toward a higher position as a phlebotomist.
 If you choose to do this, your training responsibilities increase and your job responsibilities may change slightly.
 If you find that the requirements expected of you as a phlebotomist leave you wanting more, there are ways to increase them and get a new job title:

 It’s not required that you change careers or try to ‘move up’ as a phlebotomist.
 Some people work the same position in phlebotomy for their entire career.
 Though the responsibilities are the same each day, it’s an exciting job where you meet new people all the time.
-As far as an entry-level job goes, it also pays well with little training involved.
+As far as an entry-level job goes, it pays well, and there isn’t too much training involved.

 Getting a job in the medical field doesn’t mean you need to spend years training or going to school.
 If you have a passion for helping people, becoming a phlebotomist could be the perfect job for you.
 It’s a great entry-level position that allows you to work directly with patients.
 Depending on where you work, your days will never get boring, and you’ll have the chance to meet a lot of different people every single day.